sona29/notetaker/README.md

 ## Description

 This project lets users write and save notes.
 The user can keep track of tasks needed to complete.
+This helps user to organize the day.
 The user can also delete completed task.
 This application uses express.js back end.
-When the application is opened it is presented with landing page with a link to create a new note.
-When that link is clicked then it takes to the page where user can enter note title and description.
-The user can save the note.
-On the left handside of the page, the list of notes are displayed with delete icon.
-If user clicks on one of the note, then note details are displayed.
-And if user clicks on delete icon, then the note is deleted.

 ## Installation